 15571 County Road T-5

-Violent afternoon thunderstorms are a daily occurance in the South San Juans.
-Start early and plan to be off the mountain by noon to avoid the storms.
-Almost the entire hike and climb is above treeline, so there is very little shelter in the event of a storm.
+Afternoon thunderstorms are a daily occurance in the South San Juans.
+Start early and plan to be down low back at camp or at the very least, off the mountain by 'noon-ish' to avoid the storms.
+Practically the entire hike & scramble is above treeline, so there is very little shelter in the event of a storm.

-Guidebook: Falcon Guide - Hiking Colorado's Summits by John Mitchler and Dave Covill
+Guidebook: Falcon Guides - Hiking Colorado's Summits by John Mitchler and Dave Covill